tomasohCHOM/cpsc-335-projects/project3/README.txt

 Submission is for Project 2 of CPSC 335 (Section 04)

 Make sure that all the files are included to run the program accordingly.
-Namely, those files are: main.py, solve.py, and input.txt.
+Namely, those files are: main.py and solve.py.

 IMPORTANT: Due to multiple Canvas submissions, please make sure that the names of the files have no "-x" at